|

 José Martí

-In our data base, we found two entries for a Julian Perez, On from Cadiz & Puerto Rico on 5 May 1868 and the other from La Coruña on 27 May 1852.
-Both these dates precede the date of his exile to Spain.
-We did, however, find an entry for a Jose Marti from Cadiz & Puerto Rico on 20 Jan 1874.
-It is conceivable that this last one might have been a visit unrecorded in the history books.
+In our data base, we found two entries for a Julian Perez, one from Cadiz & Puerto Rico on 5 May 1868 and the other from La Coruña on 27 May 1852.
+Both these dates precede the date of his exile to Spain so they probably correspond to someone else with the same name.

 1. Diccionario Enciclopedico de Historia Militar de Cuba, Tomo I, Biografias, Centro de Estudios Militares, Ediciones Verde Olivo, Habana, 2001.
 ISBN: 959-224-130-9.